qmk/qmk_firmware/keyboards/minimon/index_tab/README.md

 Flash the keyboard with QMK Toolbox or run:

     make minimon/index_tab:default:flash

+How to enter bootloader (DFU):

+Press the reset button on the underside of the board, near the USB port.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with the [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).